jounathaen/sync/README.md

 REMOTE FILE SYNC
 ======================
-This is a University Project,
+This is a University Project, no OpenSource Licenze.
+But here should not be any relevant new code for this world anyway.
+In the End, this would be a kind of simple rsync clone

 PROJECT DESCRIPTION:
 ------------------------